aurthconan/fanLens/README.md

 =======

 A toy software renderer.
 For fun and my interesting in Computer Graphics.
 Currently it only support point mode & wireframe mode.
-Wireframe mode have performance issue and I'm tuning it.
-It is always funny to tune performance, isn't it?
+Flat Shading is in progress.

 How to build
 -------